0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 delegated tokens he has custodianship over the tokens.
 That means that the node operator can associate the tokens to a [node service](../node-operations/start-running-a-node.md#which-node-should-you-run).
 Tokens can only be retrieved, when they are no longer used for a node service.
-It is your own responsibility as a delegator to communicate with the node operator using the tokens, if you want him to release the tokens from node service allowing you to retrieve them.
+It is your own responsibility as a delegator to communicate with the node operator using the tokens.
+Contact the node operator if you want him to release the tokens from node service.

 ### How rewards work for delegated tokens